biscuitWizard/moor-hackercore/vcs-worker/README.md

-# VCS Worker - Provider Pattern Architecture
+# VCS Worker - Change-Based Architecture

-A Version Control System (VCS) worker service built with Rust that implements a provider pattern architecture for managing MOO object definitions with Git-like versioning capabilities.
+A Version Control System (VCS) worker service built with Rust that implements a change-status-driven architecture for managing MOO object definitions with Git-like versioning capabilities.

 ## Table of Contents